 It will often take the form of an immature expression of the opposite of what you’re like under normal circumstances.
 Therefore, if you typically have a calm, reserved disposition, under extreme stress you may exhibit uncharacteristic outbursts or other outward expressions.

-- Tip: Take time alone to reflect and direct your focus on thoughts, ideas, and internal feelings.
+- Take time alone to reflect and direct your focus on thoughts, ideas, and internal feelings.
 You’ll want to schedule regular breaks throughout the day, too.
 In these ways, you’ll keep your batteries charged and your stress levels under control.